dino-/git-notes/git-notes.md

     $ git --git-dir project.git remote update

-Also useful, export the entire repo as a single file
+Also useful, export the entire repo as a single file.
+This can be done with any clone, not just a mirror clone.

     $ cd project.git
     $ git bundle create ../project.bundle --all